Correct treatment for Shoulder Bursitis

 How Can Rebound Physiotherapy Help?

-Your physical therapist will work with you to design a specific treatment program that will speed your recovery, including exercises and treatments that you can do at home.
-Physical therapy will help you return to your normal lifestyle and activities.
+Your Rebound Physio will work with you to design a specific treatment program that will speed your recovery, including exercises and treatments that you can do at home.
+Physiotherapy and exercises will help you return to your normal lifestyle and activities.
 The time it takes to heal the condition varies, but results can often be achieved in 2 to 8 weeks, when a proper stretching and strengthening program is implemented.

 During the first 24 to 48 hours following your diagnosis, your physical therapist may advise you to: